clarkeallan931/BasketballProject/README.md

 ![varinWS](https://github.com/clarkeallan931/BasketballProject/blob/main/VarianceInWS.png#:~:text=TopScorersIn2001vs2023.png-,VarianceInWS,-.png)

 Since the variance in win shares has declined dramatically, more players are having to contribute to win games.
-This is a direct result of the increase in possessions per minute and starts playing less minutes.
+This is a direct result of the increase in possessions per minute and starts playing fewer minutes.